 Cyber liability insurance protects your business from the cost of first- and third-party claims that arise from a cyber security breach within your business.
 Cyber crime has become a common threat for businesses both big and small.
 If you collect or store business information online on a computer, tablet, or mobile device, we highly suggest including this additional protection to your policy.

-Professional liability insurance can protect your business from the cost negligence claims that arise from professional errors and omissions, like giving bad instruction or failing to provide necessary information on a subject.
+‘Failure to Deliver’ Coverage, also known as Professional liability insurance, can protect your business from the cost negligence claims that arise from professional errors and omissions, like giving bad instruction or failing to provide necessary information on a subject.
 If you teach classes or run demonstrations as part of your business, we strongly recommend this additional coverage option.

 When you add a person, event, or organization to your policy as an additional insured, they receive protection if they are named in a suit due to a covered business-related loss/claim because of your actions or operations.

 Additional insured status cannot be granted to a friend or co-worker as an extension of your policy.
 Each individual must purchase their own policy to obtain liability coverage.